erk-experimental/instructions/README.md

 # GitHub hosting and domain

-We'll be using GitHub Pages to host your website.
+We may decide to use GitHub Pages to host your website.
 The URL will look like:

 ```
 <github-username>.github.io